kawiraaa/tb-analysis/README.md

 UPDATE treatment_outcome
 SET FinalStatus =
 CASE
-    WHEN FinalStatus = 'Lost' THEN 'LTFU'
+    WHEN FinalStatus = 'Lost' THEN 'failed.'
-    WHEN FinalStatus = 'TreatmentFailed' THEN 'failed'
+    WHEN FinalStatus = 'TreatmentFailed' THEN 'failed.'
-    WHEN FinalStatus = 'FAIL' THEN 'failed'
+    WHEN FinalStatus = 'FAIL' THEN 'failed.'
-    WHEN FinalStatus = 'COMPLETE' THEN 'completed'
+    WHEN FinalStatus = 'COMPLETE' THEN 'completed.'
-    WHEN FinalStatus = 'lost to follow-up' THEN 'LTFU' ELSE FinalStatus
+    WHEN FinalStatus = 'lost to follow-up' THEN 'failed' ELSE FinalStatus
 END;
 ```